 The sounds and the quiet music added a touch of melancholy.
 For Barnes less is always more and so is the case with the movie.

-Nick Payne has written the screenplay very well, stayed true to the soul of the book.
+Nick Payne has written the screenplay very well; it has stayed true to the soul of the book.
 I will be checking out more of his work.

 Go see Ritesh Batra’s The Lunchbox if you haven’t seen it already.

-Have you seen The Sense of an Ending or read the book?
+Have you seen The Sense of an Ending?